blha303/blog/about.md

 permalink: /about/
 ---

-Hey there, I'm Steven Smith.
-Online I'm known as either blha303 or suudo.
+Hey there, I'm Alyssa Smith.
+Online I'm known as suvonnie, suudo, or formerly blha303.
 I love making random Python stuff to solve some small problem I have.
 You can find most of that in my Github page.

 ### Contact me